-Hybrid Public Meetings and the Future of Community Engagement
+How Hybrid Public Meetings are Reshaping Community Engagement

-The benefits of a shift to online community engagement with virtual public meetings
+The benefits of community engagement that incorporates virtual public meetings

 What we thought would be a temporary shift now appears to be something bigger.
 Virtual community engagement is here to stay, but with that realization comes a new set of questions and challenges, like:

-- How can we engage with Limited English Proficiency or multilingual residents?
+2. How can we engage with multilingual residents?

 As we look toward the future of community engagement, hybrid public meetings and their combination of in-person and virtual participation, are emerging as the answer.